TorqueMech Beta

 $100 to $400+

-Rotor pricing varies based on axle, vehicle size, coated versus standard rotors, and whether premium or OE-level parts are used.
+Rotor pricing varies based on axle, vehicle size, standard versus coated or performance rotors, and whether premium or OE-level parts are used.

 • Grinding noise during braking